shah0150/MAD9145-W21/docs/modules/research-planning/README.md

 [Learn More](./service-design.md)

+## Field Trip in Week 3

+We are arranging a trip to see the College's Virtual Reality (VR) Lab.
+Anyone who is interested in coming with us is welcome.
+If you are not interested then you can stay in the lab and continue to work on your Personas and Usage Scenarios.

 ## New `UX` Program at Algonquin

 We will be having a guest speaker come to our class in Week 3.
 He is the Coordinator of a new Program and is only coming for a few minutes to talk about the new Program starting this Fall - [Interdisciplinary Studies in Human-Centered Design](https://www.algonquincollege.com/mediaanddesign/program/interdisciplinary-studies-in-human-centred-design/)